darcien/blog/content/p/picking-paid-live-stream-platform-as-viewer.md

 Same old nico nico douga but with different name.
 Functionally, it's great.
-Pratically, I can't like it.
+Practically, I can't like it.

 Last time I watched Nornis' live, it's still stutter on lowest stream quality.
 I don't know if what's causing it, but Niconico connection to Indo has never been good regardless of ISP.
-Plus, to watch archive (Timeshift in Niconico) you need to subsribe to their premium service(2023-06-17: cost JPY 550 per month).
+Plus, to watch archive (Timeshift in Niconico) you need to subscribe to their premium service(2023-06-17: cost JPY 550 per month).

 ## SPWN

 Link: https://virtual.spwn.jp

+Previously watched:
+- 2020-12-21, hololive 2nd fes "Beyond the Stage"
+- 2021-02-17, hololive 1st live "Bloom"
+- 2021-10-21, Hoshimachi Suisei 1st solo live "STELLAR into the GALAXY"
-Last watched: 2022-03-20, hololive 3rd fes
+- 2022-03-20, hololive 3rd fes "Link Your Wish"

 **Verdict: pretty safe choice if available 👍**

+### Latest impression (2022-ish)

 So far the most platform I've been using and has the least problem with.
 From time to time has bad connection to Indo